Hamburger

 Third-party approval

-Labor board approval of the employment relationship is required if the employee is 15 to 18 years old, or if the employment agreement is executed under Mexican law, but the activities are performed abroad.
+Labor court approval of the employment relationship is required if the employee is 15 to 18 years old, or if the employment agreement is executed under Mexican law, but the activities are performed abroad.

 Morocco